wessenstam/serversuite/lab9/lab9.rst

    - **Username:** lbennett@greensafe.lab
    - **Password:** *Provided by Trainer*

+#.
 Was Laura Bennett permitted to login?
-YES, Without MFA.
-YES, With MFA.
-NO.
 #.
 Run dzdo systemctl restart firewalld
+#.
 Was Laura Bennett permitted to run this command?
-YES, Without MFA.
-YES, With MFA.
-NO.

 .. raw:: html